 Medicare Advantage prices vary greatly by plan, so how much you pay really depends on your individual plan.
 There are some particular costs you should pay attention to, though.
 In particular, let’s cover the basics of your monthly premiums, copays, annual deductible, coinsurance, and maximum out-of-pocket limit.

 You have to enroll in Medicare Parts A and B to buy Medicare Part C, and you will always have to pay the Medicare Part B premium.
-The Medicare Part B premium is typically $144.60 a month, but it may be higher if you earn a higher income.
-So at the very least, you will probably need to pay $144.60 per month in 2020.
+The Medicare Part B premium starts at $164.90 per month in 2023, but it may be higher if you earn a higher income.

 Beyond that, prices can vary greatly by plan.
-Medicare Advantage premiums average $33 in 2020, according to data from the CMS compiled by Policygenius.
+Projected Medicare Advantage premiums will average $18 in 2023, according to data from the CMS.
 At the same time, premiums can reach up to $481.
 Many Medicare Advantage plans have a $0 premium, but they still charge other costs, like copays.

 Getting a plan with a larger network of doctors and hospitals will usually come with higher premiums than plans that offer a smaller, more local network.